elastio/bon/website/src/guide/benchmarks/compilation.md

 ### Can `bon` improve compile times?

-Definitely, but it comes at a cost 🪙. `bon` prioritizes the convenience of the generated builder API, documentation cleanness, and the level of compile-time checks.
+Definitely, but it comes at a cost 🪙. `bon` prioritizes the convenience of the generated builder API, documentation cleanness, and higher level of compile-time checks by default.

 If you'd like to improve your compile times, consider disabling compile-time checks for overwrites of optional members in setters with [`#[builder(overwritable)]`](../../reference/builder/member/overwritable).
-However, don't rush with that, think carefully about the trade you would make.
+However, don't rush with that, think carefully about the tradeoff you would make.

 ### Why `derive_builder` is fastest to compile?